renderpci/dedalo/Readme.md

 **USE**

-Dédalo version 4, is only certificated and proved into the webkit browsers (Chrome, Safari,...).
+Dédalo version 4, is only certificated and proved into the chromium or webkit browsers (Chrome, Safari, ...).
 Firefox situation: This version of Dédalo(V4.8+) is full compatible, and can be used in production, but we need more feedback from the users, please comment your experience.

 Browser	|	Version |	certificated